Other Magic

 Magic

-As we have said many times, Magic is the Way of developing consciousness through action — a Way of transformation, transmutation that involves ordering, the interaction of the conscious part with objects of awareness.
+As we have said many times, Magic is a Way of developing the mind through action — a Way of transformation and transmutation that unfolds through ordering, through the interaction of the cognizing aspect with whatever is brought into awareness.

-The distinction within a single process of awareness between two components — awareness itself (in which there is and cannot be any change), and activity (which “provokes” those changes and thus discloses new aspects of the mind, bringing them from potential, unmanifest form into the actual, directly perceivable form) — is, strictly speaking, conditional, yet extraordinarily convenient for the process by which reality reflects itself.
-Put otherwise: although the process of awareness is one, for self-understanding it is useful to single out two parts: mind and activity.
+Within a single process of awareness, it is useful to distinguish two components: awareness itself (within which there is not, and cannot be, any change) and activity (which “provokes” change and thus reveals new aspects of the mind, translating them from potential, unmanifest states into an actual form accessible to direct vision).
+This distinction is, generally speaking, conventional, yet it is extraordinarily convenient for the very process by which reality reflects itself to itself.
+Put differently: although the process of awareness is one, for the sake of self-comprehension it is helpful to distinguish mind and activity within it.

 way

-And although, as we have already discussed, this separation leads to the mind’s “entanglement” in its individual aspects, to the emergence of the illusion of separateness and to the opposition of one aspect to another, it is also the key to overcoming that illusion.
+And although, as we have already discussed, this division leads to the “entanglement” of the mind in its individual aspects — to the emergence of the illusion of separateness and the opposition of one aspect to the others — it is also the key to overcoming that illusion.

 13 responses to Magical Practice